Marine Region: Overview

-The Marine Region involves about 3,000 officers policing some 13,000 local craft and a total maritime population of 14,100.
-In addition to normal marine policing functions, the marine police are also responsible for countering illegal immigration and smuggling at sea.
+The Marine Region comprises approximately 3,000 officers overseeing around 13,000 local craft and a total maritime population of 14,100.
+In addition to normal marine policing functions, the marine police is also responsible for countering illegal immigration and smuggling at sea.

-To undertake this work, the Marine Region additionally mount shore patrol to police the smaller islands and isolated communities with no land transport to other parts of the territory, and participate in the Hong Kong Maritime Rescue Co-ordination Centre, which is responsible for co-ordinating maritime rescue operations both within and outside Hong Kong waters.
+The Marine Region usually mounts shore patrol to police the smaller islands and isolated communities with no land transport to other parts of the Hong Kong, and participates in the Hong Kong Maritime Rescue Co-ordination Centre, which is responsible for co-ordinating maritime rescue operations both within and outside Hong Kong waters.
 The region's headquarters are located at Sai Wan Ho.

-Since 2007, the Marine Region has developed a new, two-part operational strategy called Versatile Maritime Policing Response (VMPR) which has come into operation in phases, providing an improved police service at reduced cost with an enhanced Command and Control System and faster craft offering a more flexible policing response.

 Organisation

-The Marine Region comprises a Regional Headquarters and two sea Districts.
+The Marine Region comprises a Regional Headquarters and two sea districts.
 The entire region is commanded by a Regional Commander with the rank of Assistant Commissioner, who is assisted by a Chief Superintendent.
-Each of the three bureaux is commanded by a Senior Superintendent; divisions and units are commanded by Superintendents, who are assisted by Chief Inspectors.
+Each of the three bureaus is commanded by a Senior Superintendent; divisions and units are commanded by Superintendents, who are assisted by Chief Inspectors.